Management Report 2020

 Events after the end of the financial year

-No events have been identified after the end of the financial year that affect the result, equity or balance sheet for the financial year ended 31 December 2019.
+No events have been identified after the end of the financial year that affect the result, equity or balance sheet for the financial year which ended on 31 December 2020.

 The Foundation follows the recommendations for proper foundation governance, and reference is made to the completed form for statutory report on foundation governance, cf. section 77a of the Danish Accounting Act, which is available on the Foundation’s website (www.eacfoundation.dk) (in Danish).